 What’s more, according to an extensive 2016 Gallup study with Boomers retiring en masse in recent years, Millennials now account for one-third of all American workers.
 Still, Millennials also have the highest rates of unemployment.

-Further, even those who have found steady work are not likely to remain with their employers for any extended period of time, a tendency which appears to lend credence to characterisations of Millennials as “job-hoppers.”
+Further, even those who have found steady work are not likely to remain with their employers for an extended period of time, a tendency that appears to lend credence to characterizations of Millennials as “job-hoppers.”